cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.md

 ```

 Create a file called `sockJSServer.js` in the root directory of your project.
-And below is the code to write in `sockJSServer.js` to start sockJS server.
+Below is the code to be written in `sockJSServer.js` to start sockJS server.
-This creates a sockJS server for adding a communication channel between the browser and the web server.
+This creates a sockJS server to create a communication channel between the browser and the web server.

 ```javascript